 When we landed at McCarran Airport in Nevada two days ago, I couldn’t help but notice the view and wonder how it was possible for people to live there.
 All I saw was brown… dirt and sand.
 Gray buildings, no life.
 There were tall buildings off in the distance, but there seemed to be nothing vibrant anywhere.
 Nothing but desert…

-Landing at SeaTac this beautiful early afternoon, I am greeted with Puget Sound and the wonderful Pacific Ocean.
+Landing at SeaTac this beautiful early afternoon, I’m greeted with Puget Sound and the wonderful Pacific Ocean.
 Rows of coastal houses and businesses on beautiful green grassy hills surrounded by trees in full bloom.
-Here was a scene that spoke life when you saw it… and I have never been so happy to be home.
+Here was a scene that spoke life when you saw it… and I’ve never been so happy to be home.

-It’s about 2:30 Seattle time when we land and I immediately take out my Blackberry and call Butterfly.
+It’s about 2:30 Seattle time when we land, and I immediately take out my Blackberry and call Butterfly.
 Her phone rings, then go to voicemail.
 It’s odd for her to have Friday afternoon appointments and that’s the only time that she doesn’t answer her phone.
 Maybe she’s doing something with Grace at Helping Hands.
-I send her a text so that she will see it as soon as she’s free.
+I send her a text so that she’ll see it as soon as she’s free.

 **Back home in Seattle.
 Can’t wait to hold you in my arms.
 Love you. **